google/WebFundamentals/src/content/en/showcase/2018/nikkei.md

 Nikkei created and launched a Progressive Web App, using responsive design, vanilla JavaScript, and a multi-page architecture, they focused on building a delightful user experience.
-By adding a service worker, they were able to provide consistently predictable performance, regardless of the network.
+By adding a service worker, they were able to provide predictable performance, regardless of the network.
 This also ensures that top articles are always available and loaded almost immediately because they're stored using Cache Storage.
-They added a web app manifest, which along with their service worker, it makes it possible for users to install the PWA, making it easy to access.
+They added a web app manifest, and together with their service worker this allows users to install the PWA, so it’s easily accessible.
 And to ensure performance was entirely within their control, they optimized their 3rd-party JavaScript.